 @CheckStagingUniqueness = TRUE

-- For account Dimension, ensure that all values within the AccountType field map to the Label field of the AccountLogic_AccountType
+- For the Account Dimension, ensure that all values in the AccountType field map to the values in the Label field of the AccountLogic_AccountType

-If loading through the stored procedure, check the rows in the DSE_ table for any errors that are logged.
+- If loading through the stored procedure, any logged errors in the DSE_ table

-Load hierarchies into the application by populating the H_ and HO_ tables.
-The following columns are included in the hierarchy table:
+Load hierarchies into the Application by populating the H_ and HO_ tables.
+The following columns are included in the H_ table:

-ParentMemberId: The member’s parent Id from the Dimension table.
-When the MemberId field and the ParentMemberId field are the same, then the member is a root member.
+ParentMemberId: The Member’s parent ID from its DO_ table.
+When the MemberId field and the ParentMemberId field are the same, the Member is a root member.

 Hierarchy Schema Example

-The images below show a typical hierarchy structure and the members that it can contain.
+The images below show a typical hierarchy structure and the members it can contain.

-When a hierarchy is populated, check the following for validity within the Kepion application.
+When a hierarchy is populated, double-check the following:

-- Ensure all MemberId and ParentMemberId fields are found in the Dimension table.
+- All MemberId and ParentMemberId fields are found in the H_ table

-- Ensure all MemberId are unique within the hierarchy table.
+- All MemberId values are unique within the H_ table

-- Ensure there are no cycles and that each member has a path up to a root member.
+- Each Member has a path up to a root Member

-Load data into the Models by populating the F_.
+Load data into the Models by populating the F_ table.
 The following columns are included in the Writeback fact table.

 RowId: Ignore this column during data load.
 This field auto-populates when new rows are entered into the table.

-Value: The value field stores the fact record.
+Value: The value field stores the fact records/data.

-Status: When loading data, this field can be set to 0 or any value greater than or equal to 5.
-Numbers less than 5 are reserved system values, and numbers greater than 5 can be used to assign any meaning you choose.
-Values in this field should correspond to records from the Status table.
+Status: When loading data, this field can be set to 0 or any value ≥ 5.
+Numbers < 5 are reserved for system values, and numbers > 5 can be used for user-defined values.
+Values in this field should correspond to records in the Status table.

-Activity: The activity field is used to track changes to the fact records.
-For data loading purposes you can set the field to NULL.
-Non empty values should correspond to records from the Activities table.
+Activity: The activity field tracks changes to the fact records.
+For data loading purposes, you can set the field to NULL.
+Non-empty values should correspond to records in the Activities table.

-There are two types of F_ table that can belong to a Model:
+Two types of F_ tables can belong to a Model:

-- Writeback – This table stores data that will change or is considered volatile.
+- Writeback – This table stores data that will change or be volatile.
 For instance, Forecast records should be stored in the Writeback table as changes would be frequent.
-Data that is stored in the Writeback table will be immediately available for forms and reports to query from as this table will be used by a cube partition on the application’s SSAS database with storage mode set to ROLAP.
-All input data collected from plans will be stored to this type of table.
+Data stored in the Writeback table will be immediately available for Forms and reports to query.
+A cube partition will use this table on the Application’s SSAS database with storage mode set to ROLAP.
+All input data collected from plans will be stored in this table type.

 - Non-Writeback – These tables can be used to store dynamic or static data, depending on the configuration.
-By default, a Model is created with a “Static” partition with the OLAP storage mode set to MOLAP.
-However, Modelers can create additional partitions and that can have different storage modes based on the data to be stored.
-These tables do not participate in data input but can be configured to store the results of SQL based rule calculations or straight ETL records.
+By default, a Model is created with a static partition with the OLAP storage mode set to MOLAP.
+However, Modelers can create additional partitions with different storage modes based on the data to be stored.
+These tables do not participate in data input but can be configured to store the results of SQL-based rule calculations or straight ETL records.

 Model Schema Example

-The images below show a typical Model structure and the records that it can contain.
+The images below show a typical Model structure and the records it can contain.

-When a Model is populated, check the following for validity within the Kepion application.
+When a Model is populated, double-check the following:

-- Ensure all hierarchy key fields are found in the hierarchy table.
+- All hierarchy key fields are found in the H_ table.

-- Ensure all hierarchy keys are at the lowest level within each hierarchy.
+- All hierarchy keys are at the lowest level of each hierarchy.